shivani62855/jenkins-vm/README.md

 So, depending on which Hypervisor you use, just go the folder and execute `vagrant up` command to create the local Jenkins platform.
 If you don't have Vagrant installed, download and install it from [here](https://developer.hashicorp.com/vagrant/install)

+This Jenkins comes will few plugins.
+You can install more plugins by adding the plugins id in `jenkins-config/script.sh` file at line#43

 **Note**: In the `Vagrantfile`, you will find a fixed IP is allocated to the VM using a config as follows: